smaistros/business-rules/README.md

 ### 2. tradeStock

-Same as "simpleStockRule" but separated in two projects, one for fact model and one for rules.
+Same as *1. simpleStockRule* but separated in two projects, one for fact model and one for rules.